Angioplasty and Stent Placement for the Heart

 Angioplasty is done to restore coronary artery blood flow when the narrowed artery

 is in a place that can be reached in this manner.
 Not all coronary artery disease

 (CAD) can be treated with angioplasty.
 Your doctor will decide the best way to treat

 What are the risks of angioplasty?

-Possible risks associated with angioplasty, stenting, atherectomy, and related procedures
+Possible risks linked to angioplasty, stenting, atherectomy, and related procedures

-- Rupture of the coronary artery or complete closing of the coronary artery, requiring
+Rupture of the coronary artery or complete closing of the coronary artery, needing

-You may want to ask your doctor about the amount of radiation used during the procedure
+You may want to ask your healthcare team about the amount of radiation used during

-to the cumulative number of X-rays or treatments over a long period.
+may be related to the total number of X-rays or treatments over a long period.